 All aspects of the person's needs should be considered and addressed.
 As well as health, psychological and social issues, this will also include issues of nutrition, consent to treatment, any advance directive and any applicable benefits for the terminally ill patient.
 Essential principles in the delivery of end of life care include:

 - Choices and priorities of the individual are at the centre of planning and delivery.

 - Effective, straightforward, sensitive and open communication between individuals, families, friends and workers underpins all planning and activity.
 Communication reflects an understanding of the significance of each individual's beliefs and needs.

 - Delivery through close multidisciplinary and interagency working.
 Close communication and co-ordination improves confidence and effectiveness of care.
 Continuity of care must include out-of-hours provision.

 - Individuals, families and friends are well informed about the range of options and resources available to them to be involved with care planning.

 - Care is delivered in a sensitive, person-centred way, taking account of circumstances, wishes and priorities of the individual, family and friends.

 - Care and support are available to anyone affected by the end of life and death of an individual.
 Carers must be fully supported, informed, enabled and empowered.

-- Control of symptoms: see separate articles on Pain Control in Terminal Care, Dyspnoea in Palliative Care, Controlled Drugs and Syringe Drivers.
+- Control of symptoms: see separate articles on Pain Control in Terminal Care, Nausea and Vomiting in Palliative Care, Dyspnoea in Palliative Care, Controlled Drugs and Syringe Drivers.